Drexel University School of Education

 The program is open to scholars from other academic institutions or independent scholars wishing to take advantage of SoE faculty expertise and resources.
 The program is open to applicants from all disciplines with research projects that support the mission of the School of Education.

-We welcome both U.S.-based and foreign scholars for up to one year.
+We welcome both U.S.-based and foreign scholars for up to one year renewable pending a new project and new sponsoring professor for no more than two years total.
 Visiting Scholars are expected to work with faculty on their research, present their research while in residence, and contribute to the intellectual development of the School of Education.

 Visiting scholars may have the opportunity to teach or co-teach courses in the School of Education and will receive a Drexel University ID, library privileges, a Drexel email address and the opportunity to sit in on classes in the School of Education.